istedman/A600Reborn/README.md

 <B>Status as of 23rd February 2021</B><P>

-The Baseline version is still undergoing testing amd is currently not fully functioning.
+The Baseline version is still undergoing testing and is currently not fully functioning, this vairant is not published here.
 Use the A600_S_Video branch if you want to try the working variant.

 The S-Video variant, which was tracked via manual methods, rather than auto-routed, currently works and boots.